wvlet/wvlet/website/docs/syntax/index.md

 Unlike SQL, whose queries always must follow the `SELECT ...
 FROM ...
 WHERE ...
 GROUP BY ...
 ORDER BY ...
 LIMIT ...` structure, wvlet uses the __flow-style syntax__ to match the syntax order with the data processing order as much as possible to facilitate more intuitive query writing.

-Some operators like `add`, `transform`, `agg`, `exclude`, `shift`, etc. are not available in the standard SQL, but they have been added for reducing the amount of code and making the query more readable and easier to compose.
-These operators will eventually be translated into the equivalent SQL syntax.
+Some operators like `add`, `transform`, `agg`, `exclude`, `shift`, etc. are not available in the standard SQL, but these new operators have been added for reducing the amount of code and making the query more readable and easier to compose.
+Eventually, these operators will be translated into the equivalent SQL syntax.

 ## References